open-austin/indigent-defense-stats/README.md

 ## Info on other files

 - The command `poetry run python src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
 - `texas_county_data.csv` - We are storing portal pages and relevant metadata here.
-For post-2017 pages, please use the direct url to the search page as the portal link, for example: https://jpodysseyportal.harriscountytx.gov/OdysseyPortalJP/Home/Dashboard/26 version is the number used as the copywright year on the main page.
+Put the main portal page with a trailing slash.
 - `/resources/minimum_scraper_examples` - Educational resource to understand the flow for scraping each site.